EwenG/badigeon/API.md

 Zip a directory.
 By default, outputs the zipped directory to a file with the same name than "directory-path" but with a .zip extension.
 The directory to be zipped is often the directory created by the Badigeon "bundle" function.

+## `badigeon.war/war-exploded`

+Arglists: `([out-path servlet-namespace] [out-path servlet-namespace {:keys [compiler-options deps-map excluded-libs allow-unstable-deps? manifest servlet-version servlet-name servlet-class url-pattern listener-namespace listener-class], :as opts}])`

+Creates an exploded war directory.
+The produced war can be run on legacy java servers such as Tomcat.
+This function AOT compiles the provided servlet-namespace.
+The servlet-namespace must contain a :gen-class directive implementing an HttpServlet.
+  - out-path: The path of the output directory.
+  - servlet-namespace: A symbol naming a namespace.
+This namespace must contain a :gen-class directive implementing an HttpServlet.
+  - compiler-options: A map with the same format than clojure.core/\*compiler-options\*.
+The compiler-options are used when compiling the servlet-namespace and, when provided, the listener-namespace.
+  - deps-map: A map with the same format than a deps.edn map.
+The dependencies of the project are resolved from this map in order to be copied to the output directory.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repository.
+  - excluded-libs: A set of lib symbols to be excluded from the produced bundle.
+Only the lib is excluded and not its dependencies.
+  - allow-unstable-deps: A boolean.
+When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
+Default to false.
+  - manifest: A map of additionel entries to the war manifest.
+Values of the manifest map can be maps to represent manifest sections.
+By default, the war manifest contains the "Created-by", "Built-By" and "Build-Jdk" entries.
+  - servlet-version: The version of the servlet spec that we claim to conform to.
+Attributes corresponding to this version will be added to the web-app element of the web.xml.
+If not specified, defaults to 2.5.
+  - servlet-name: The name of the servlet (in web.xml).
+Defaults to the servlet-namespace name.
+  - servlet-class: The servlet class name.
+Default to the munged servlet-namespace name.
+  - url-pattern: The url pattern of the servlet mapping (in web.xml).
+Defaults to "/\*".
+  - listener-namespace: A symbol naming a namespace.
+This namespace must contain a :gen-class directive implementing a ServletContextListener.
+  - listener-class: Class used for servlet init/destroy functions.
+Called listener because underneath it uses a ServletContextListener.

+## `badigeon.war/war`

+Arglists: `([out-path servlet-namespace] [out-path servlet-namespace {:keys [compiler-options deps-map excluded-libs allow-unstable-deps? manifest servlet-version servlet-name servlet-class url-pattern listener-namespace listener-class], :as opts}])`

+Use the badigeon.war/war-exploded function to create an exploded war directory and zip the result into a .war file.